pferreirafabricio/lane-flow/README.md

 ## What I Like About My Implementation

 - **Accessibility:** All interactive components include ARIA attributes and keyboard navigation for screen reader support.
-- **User Experience:** Features like zooming, inline editing, and clearing changes make the timeline interactive and intuitive.
+- **User Experience:** Features like inline editing and clearing changes make the timeline interactive and intuitive.
 - **Maintainability:** The code is modular, with clear separation of concerns and reusable components.

 ## What I Would Change Next Time